EvanHuang7/ai-tools/README.md

   - Print the logs of pod
   - Show the details of pod.
 You can view the liveness, Readiness and all conditions of pod

+  - Show all services in namespace
+  - Show all pods in namespace
+  - Show all deployments in namespace
+  - Show all replicasets in namespace
+  - Show all resources in namespace

   ```
   kubectl logs -n ai-tools <pod-name>
   kubectl describe pod -n ai-tools <pod-name>

+  kubectl get svc -n ai-tools
+  kubectl get pods -n ai-tools
+  kubectl get deployment -n ai-tools
+  kubectl get replicaset -n ai-tools
+  kubectl get all -n ai-tools
   ```

 7. 🚨🚨🚨 Clean up to aviod cost 💸💸